HornetBlack/wl_stupid/README.md

 ## Notes

 This can be very CPU intense.
-You might want to modify the source code to only re-render when the window is resized.
 You can also modify the code to use metaballs demo instead of the mandelbrot.
 But this will require per frame rendering.

-As it doesn't dynamically accept wl_output objects correctly, hot plugging screens may not work well.
-Although I suspect that the only problem is that window cannot be bigger than the first output is was told about.
-(Which should be handled well)
+It currenlty will ignore more than 1 screen.
+Which shouldn't be too much of a problem.
+(We only use the screen info to set the maximum window size)

 ## Todo ##

 * Code layout.
 There is horrible mess everywhere.
-* Some sort of description of what is going on.
+* Some sort of commentary of what is going on.
+* Allowing more intuitive switching to meta-balls example.
+  (Currenlty remove the `#define BROT` from `buffer.c`)